stephenmcrowe/workshop-ws-04-19-css/README.md

 Fun Fact: Bootstrap 4 is based on Flexbox, but Bootstrap 3 (and earlier versions) is based on floats!

+### Bonus: Add images (if you have time!)

+Here's a little challenge!

+If you have time, try to flex your Bootstrap layout skills by adding a row of images below the text columns you created.
+You should do this by creating a new ```container``` with a ```row``` within it, following the best practices demonstrated above.
+Aim for this row to be 4 images wide; if you do it right, it should dynamically re-size when you change the window size.
+Reach out to the workshop leaders if you need help!

 ## Extras

 Tired of hosting things in gh-pages?
 Surge is a really easy way to quickly deploy projects.
 If youâ€™re interested in deploying this site, first install surge using a package manager of your choice (brew, npm, yarn, etc.):
 ```npm install --global surge```
 Next, navigate to the directory your project is in and run: